In this post I’ll be providing advice for anyone who is anxious about going to the dentist or has a dental phobia.

 - Most dentists are trained to help nervous patients like yourself.
 If you have a dentist already, you can ask them.

 - There are dentists who specialise in dental anxiety.
 You may prefer to opt for these dentists.
-Click here to search for one local to you.

 - You may wish to consider a private dentist over NHS.
 Private will cost more, but they have more time available to assist you.